koalo/iotlab_topologies/README.md

     ./tree_selection.py lyon all
     ```

+    For further options, run `./tree_selection.py --help`.

+    It outputs multiple results like this
+    ```
+    Topology with 6 nodes, depth 2 and root 6 (0xc279) for bound 56:
+    [6, 10, 3, 7, 18, 2]
+    Graph plot in ./results/lyon-all-01.png
+    ```

+    That means, a tree topology was found that is also illustrated in the given png file.
+In this case, it consists of 6 nodes, has a depth of 2 and the node with ID 6 as root.
+The other nodes are 10, 3, 7, 18, 2.
+When using these 6 nodes in an IoT-LAB experiment and setting the transmission power and sensitivity according to the bound 56 (see the paper above for details), one can expect the given tree topology.

 8. Run the fixed density algorithm
     ```
     cd ~/topologies/iotlab_topologies/selection/
     ./density.py lyon all 60
     ```

+    For further options, run `./density.py --help`.

+    The result is similar to the one of the tree selection.
+However, you have to manually specify the bound (60 in this example).

 Generate the Measurement Firmware
 ---------------------------------